bplmaps/terrains-of-independence/content/city/on-the-ground-in-1769.md

 ---
-title: On the ground in 1769
+title: On the Ground in 1769
-layout: entry
+layout: essay
 order: 304
 menu: true
 toc: true
-presentation: side-by-side
-object:
-    - id: teen-curators
 ---

 Teen curators selected, researched, and wrote about key Revolutionary sites in Boston.
 Their findings appear below, overlaid on a contemporary map that also includes views of [William Price’s 1769 *A New Plan of Ye Great Town of Boston*](../a-new-plan-of-ye-great-town/).
 This project connects past and present, revealing the city’s layered history.

+{% figure 'figure--teen-curators' %}

 ### About the Teen Curators